Keith Anderson: 2007–2009: C'mon!

 Anderson released a song called "Sunday Morning in America" in early 2007 as the lead-off single to a second album for Arista.
-This song peaked at No. 28, however, and the album was delayed.
-Later the same year, Anderson switched from Arista Nashville to Columbia Records Nashville.
-His first single for the label, "I Still Miss You", was released in 2008 and became his third Top Ten hit.
+The song peaked at No. 28, however, and the album was delayed.
+Later in 2007, he switched from Arista Nashville to Columbia Nashville.
+His first single for the label, "I Still Miss You", was released in 2008 becoming his third Top Ten hit.
 It was the lead-off single to his second album C'mon!, released in August 2008, and "Sunday Morning in America" was included on it, as well as his own rendition of "Lost in This Moment" and a cover of Foster & Lloyd's "Crazy Over You".
-The album's third single, "Somebody Needs a Hug", peaked at No. 46.
-The fourth single, "She Could've Been Mine", peaked at No. 56 in early 2009.
-Anderson parted ways with Columbia Nashville in October of that year.
+The album's third single, "Somebody Needs a Hug", peaked at No. 46 and the fourth single, "She Could've Been Mine" reached No. 56 in early 2009.
+Anderson parted ways with Columbia Nashville in October 2008.

 2010–present: I'll Bring the Music

 Since 2010, Anderson has recorded and released a few tracks, via his fan club on his official website.
-Those songs include "Wild Girls" and the underground hit "Your Town for Now".
-In May 2014, Anderson released the single "I'll Bring the Music" which received airplay on The Highway.

-Anderson released a six-song EP album titled I'll Bring the Music on May 12, 2015, via iTunes and Amazon.
-He also released a full-length album of the same name available at his website and his shows in 2014.
+The songs include "Wild Girls" and the underground hit "Your Town for Now".
+In May 2014, he released the single "I'll Bring the Music" which received airplay on The Highway.
+He released a six-song EP album titled I'll Bring the Music on May 12, 2015, via iTunes and Amazon.
+He also released a full-length album of the same name which was available on his website and sold at his shows in 2014.

 Personal life

-Anderson married Lauren Woodruff in December 2010, after ten years of dating.
+Anderson and Lauren Woodruff married in December 2010, after 10 years of dating.
 They welcomed a daughter, Crozle J. Anderson, on October 5, 2011, and a son Jaxon born November 2013.
-Keith was divorced in 2017.
+They divorced in 2017.